Joseph & Mary bring Jesus to the Temple

 Hopes of the Messiah

-I've got one or two thoughts and reflections with which to conclude this episode.
-First of all, the Jewish Temple is very significant - it's going to be a very significant part of Jesus' life.
+I have got one or two thoughts and reflections with which to conclude this episode.
+First of all, the Jewish Temple is very significant - it is going to be a very significant part of Jesus' life.
 It is, as I said earlier and which I will repeat on a number of occasions as the Temple is mentioned, the centre of Judaism.
-It's actually the place the Jews believed that heaven and earth meet together; that God encounters man through the gateway of the Temple.
-The Temple, the inner sanctuary (known as the Holy of Holies or the Most Holy Place) was a place where God's presence was supposed to be most clearly demonstrated and felt in all the world - that wasn't actually the experience of the priests but, nevertheless, we'll talk about that later on.
+It is actually the place the Jews believed that heaven and earth meet together; that God encounters man through the gateway of the Temple.
+The Temple, the inner sanctuary (known as the Holy of Holies or the Most Holy Place) was a place where God's presence was supposed to be most clearly demonstrated and felt in all the world - that wasn't actually the experience of the priests but, nevertheless, we will talk about that later on.
 The theory was there.
 This was the centre of their worship: the centre of sacrifice; the centre of teaching; the centre of Jewish life.
-Jesus will return to the temple often in his ministry.
-He will live in Galilee, over a hundred kilometres north, a long way away, but he'll be visiting the Temple regularly, throughout his ministry, and the final week of his life will be in Jerusalem and will start with him entering the Temple and overturning trading arrangements there (we'll come to that story later on).
-He'll be crucified within a very short distance of this Jewish Temple and, when he's crucified, the curtain that divides that Most Holy Place from the rest of the temple will be torn in two miraculously.
-The Temple is a very significant symbol and all these things I'm mentioning just briefly here, will be thoroughly explained as we go through the story - but just keep in mind, the Temple is very significant.
+Jesus will return to the Temple often in his ministry.
+He will live in Galilee, over a hundred kilometres north, a long way away, but he will be visiting the Temple regularly, throughout his ministry.
+The final week of his life will be in Jerusalem and will start with him entering the Temple and overturning trading arrangements there.
+He will be crucified within a very short distance of this Jewish Temple and, when he is crucified, the curtain that divides that Most Holy Place from the rest of the Temple will be torn in two miraculously.
+The Temple is a very significant symbol and all these things I am mentioning briefly here, will be thoroughly explained as we go through the story - but just keep in mind, the Temple is very significant.

-I just want to make one more comment about circumcision.
-We have already commented on the comparison between male circumcision and female genital mutilation - made the point that they're fundamentally different and cannot be reconciled to each other and that the Bible gives no credence, whatsoever, to female genital mutilation.
-There's another important application.
+I want to make one more comment about circumcision.
+We have already commented on the comparison between male circumcision and female genital mutilation - made the point that they are fundamentally different and cannot be reconciled to each other and that the Bible gives no credence, whatsoever, to female genital mutilation.
+There is another important application.
 You see, circumcision marked children to be Jewish just after their birth.
 For females, their Jewishness was linked to the Jewishness of their male relatives.
 Jewishness and being part of the faith community came about through this sign of circumcision around the time of birth.
 In Christianity, we have a different sign of initiation into the faith: that is baptism.
-We'll talk about that a lot more later on in our studies.
 Baptism is not the direct equivalent of circumcision.
-Some traditions in the church apply baptism to infancy and childhood in the same way that male circumcision is applied in childhood, and some people argue that they are comparable symbols but they're not.
+Some traditions in the church apply baptism to infancy and childhood in the same way that male circumcision is applied in childhood, and some people argue that they are comparable symbols but they are not.
 For a very simple reason: baptism is applied only in the New Testament on profession of faith by someone who is old enough to decide, firmly and clearly, that they want to follow Jesus Christ.
-It's therefore not applicable to infants.
-Therefore, we need to be aware that circumcision and baptism are not the equivalent signs of membership of the community in the Old and New Covenants; they're not applied in the same way.
+It is therefore not applicable to infants.
+We need to be aware that circumcision and baptism are not the equivalent signs of membership of the community in the Old and New Covenants; they are not applied in the same way.
 Baptism is applied to believers - very often adults - but certainly to believers, who consciously decide to believe in Jesus for themselves and can verify that commitment and demonstrate that it's real in their lives.

-It's interesting that prophetic voices have identified the identity and the calling of Jesus at the very beginning of his life.
-He's only eight days old and there have been all sorts of prophecies: through Mary and through Zechariah; through the angels (through Gabriel, in particular); now through Simeon and through Anna.
+It is interesting that prophetic voices have identified the identity and the calling of Jesus at the very beginning of his life.
+He is only eight days old and there have been all sorts of prophecies: through Mary and through Zechariah; through the angels (through Gabriel, in particular); now through Simeon and through Anna.
 There have been many prophetic words that point out that the destiny of Jesus is very remarkable and unique.
-He's the Messiah; he's going to come and bring salvation and bring a challenge to humanity; and bring a light to the Gentiles.
-This is the Jesus who we worship in the Christian faith, and we're very glad that we have a wonderful story of his birth and the events surrounding his birth: just full of miracles, full of prophecy, full of anticipation of everything that is going to happen in his life and what it means for us.
+He is the Messiah; he is going to bring salvation and a challenge to humanity; and bring a light to the Gentiles.
+This is the Jesus who we worship in the Christian faith, and we are very glad that we have a wonderful story of his birth and the events surrounding his birth: full of miracles, full of prophecy, full of anticipation of everything that is going to happen in his life and what it means for us.